-After settling down, all I wanted to do was try a tea from their carefully curated range of the finest Teas.
+After settling down, all I wanted to do was try a tea from their carefully curated range of the finest teas.
 Everyone has a particular taste when it comes to tea, so it’s better to ask yourself these questions before placing your order.
-What type of a tea you prefer?
+What type of tea do you prefer?
 Hot or cold?
 Milky or clear?
 Light or Rich?

 We ordered Silver Needle:

-The tea is served in a quite unique way with an hourglass, one flip makes for 45 seconds, the steward told us to flip the hour glass twice and then press the red button from the flask which pours the tea down into the flask and then pour it hot into your cup.
+The tea is served in a quite unique way with an hourglass, one flip makes for 45 seconds, the steward told us to flip the hourglass twice and then press the red button from the flask which pours the tea down into the flask and then pour it hot into your cup.
 The process was quite fascinating.
 My friend here preferred the white scented tea with pale green liquor.
-It was mildly sweet, delicate and not that strong, which is what we Indian usually search for when having a tea.
+It was mildly sweet, delicate, and not that strong, which is what we Indians usually search for when having tea.

 We then ordered Moroccan Mint:

-Though the place is known for their extensive range of tea, but that doesn’t mean they are any less when it comes to EATs.
+Though the place is known for its extensive range of tea, that doesn’t mean they are any less when it comes to EATs.
 They have a wide variety of munchies from Indian snacks to world gourmet to satiate your hunger.

 We ordered a mocktail called Better Wife: